Ditodush/Project2/README.md

 # It's important that the FASTA header of the reference genome
 # and the IDs in the BED file match, let's check:
 head reference.fasta
-head cleanplex.amplicons.bedpe
+head v3.amplicons.bedpe

 # It may be that they dont match!
 # In the reference FASTA: 'MN908947.3'
 # In the BED file: 'NC_045512.2'
 # So we need to replace the ID in the BED file, e.g. via
-sed 's/NC_045512.2/MN908947.3/g' cleanplex.amplicons.bedpe > cleanplex-corrected.amplicons.bedpe
+sed 's/NC_045512.2/MN908947.3/g' v3.amplicons.bedpe > cleanplex-corrected.amplicons.bedpe

 # check again
 head reference.fasta